-Introduction
+1 Introduction

-The European Marine Observation and Data Network (EMODnet) is a network of organisations supported by the EU's integrated maritime policy.
-These organisations work together to observe the sea, process the data according to international standards and make that information freely available as interoperable data layers and data products.
+EMODnet Human Activities aims to facilitate access to existing data on activities carried out in EU waters, by building a single entry point for geographic information on human uses of the ocean.
 The portal makes available information such as geographical position and spatial extent of a series of activities related to the ocean, their temporal variation, time when data was provided, and attributes to indicate the intensity of each activity.
 The data are aggregated and presented so as to protect personal privacy and commercially-sensitive information.
 The data also include a time interval, so that historic as well as current activities can be represented.

-In March 2017, EMODnet was mandated to create vessel density maps of EU waters showing the average number of vessels of certain type (cargo, passenger, fishing etc.) in a given period within a grid cell.
-Vessel density maps were by far the most requested GIS data product by EMODnet Human Activities - back then EMODnet was split in 7 different portals and the vessel density maps were under the remit of EMODnet Human Activities - users, according to a survey carried out in 2016.
-The maps went live on EMODnet (https://emodnet.ec.europa.eu) for visualisation and download on 11 March 2019.
+In March 2017, EMODnet Human Activities was mandated to create vessel density maps of EU waters showing the average number of vessels of certain type (cargo, passenger, fishing etc.) in a given period within a grid cell.
+Vessel density maps were by far the most requested GIS data product by EMODnet Human Activities users, according to a survey carried out in 2016.
+The maps went live on EMODnet Human activities (www.emodnet-humanactivities-eu) for visualisation and download on 11 March 2019.